 Children with ASD develop normally into adults.
 However, they continue to have impaired social communication, interaction and fondness for repetitive actions.
 How the child turns out is usually determined by his or her cognitive and social abilities.

-About 70% of children with ASD are mentally retarded, with most requiring supervision at home and work.
+About 70% of children with ASD have developmental difficulties, with most requiring supervision at home and work.
 They enjoy a normal life expectancy, although some will have residual psychological problems (anxiety and depression) or seizures.

 Autism may improve with appropriate education and therapy or as the child matures.
 Some eventually lead normal or near-normal lives, although they continue to show some social awkwardness.